 Keep in mind that this problem is persistent throughout Italy in any of the touristic hot spots (like Rome, Florence, Venice, Milan, etc.), not just the Cinque Terre.
 Spare yourself the heartache and headache by always being vigilant.

 *This post includes affiliate links.
-If you make any Amazon purchases by clicking through the product links above you’ll help support the hosting and upkeep of the blog.
+If you make any Amazon purchases by clicking through the product links above you’ll help support the hosting and upkeep of the blog… at no cost to you!
 Grazie mille!